jordanalexandermeyer/product/spec/pages/bond_page/features/actions_panel.md

     - No default
       - Users can withdraw principle + interest in borrowed asset after maturity
     - Default
-      - Users can withdraw principle + interest + fee in borrowed asset and collateral after maturity
+      - Users can withdraw any payments made in borrowed asset and collateral after maturity

 ## Implementation